The underground party scene in the 80s

 Some rough context

-Retrospectively looking back on it all today from 2020/1, you need to understand a little of the context & the times that these events took place in & also, our attitude to it all…
+Retrospectively, looking back on it all today from 2023, you really need to be able to understand a little of the context & the times that these events took place in & also, our attitude to it all…

 We were not doing this as any kind of business (Reader’s voice Er… monkey perhaps..?)